-TPAAE Project is happy to announce the second edition of DUOS Festival, contributing to the recognition of art, culture and cultural heritage at the Kenyan coast in the intercultural exchange with Polish and Italian Partners.
+TPAAE Project is happy to announce the second edition of DUOS Festival, contributing to the recognition of art, culture, and cultural heritage at the Kenyan coast in the intercultural exchange with Polish and Italian Partners.

-That’s why, the second edition of the DUOS Festival in Kilifi is dedicated to women empowerment.
+That’s why the second edition of the DUOS Festival in Kilifi is dedicated to women empowerment.

 During the festival, we will showcase the heritage of Mekatilili, the essence of sisterhood, and bring to focus women empowerment through art and culture.

-The three-week cooperation will be summed up with three days of presentations of its results in the form of studio visits, which is freely accessible for the local community.
+The three-week cooperation will be summed up with three days of presentations of its results in the form of studio visits, freely accessible for the local community.
 The Festival will include an open-air cinema, concerts, shows, games and activities for children, in addition to exhibitions, guided tours, and open studios.

 Save the dates : September 3rd to September 4th for DUOS Festival!

 This project is a part of TPAAE (Transcultural Perspectives in Art and Art Education) and has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 872718.

 Ceramics: Fauzia Aly Khan & Anna Molska

 Dance / Body Based Performance: Faith Kwamboka & Marta Ziółek